 - Eye examinations for prescription glasses (available in some states)

-The financial assistance provided to partial dual eligible beneficiaries is outlined in Figure 2.
+The financial assistance provided to partial dual eligible beneficiaries is outlined in the table above.

 What are my options for receiving care as a dual eligible?

 People who qualify as dual eligible have several options for how their care is delivered, although the number of available options will vary at the state level.